schappim/mBot-Gitbook/section-3-chapter-13-a-quick-look-at-scratch-on-mblock.md

 \[Image 3.14.12: The Panda moves 50 steps and then speaks!\]

+---

+### Question 3.14.3

-You can make Panda do something more elaborate.
-For example, get it to move by 50 steps, then to turn by 45 degrees, then to move by another 50 steps, and then for you to say, "Hello World!".
+Make Panda to do something more elaborate.
+Get it to move by 50 steps, then to turn by 45 degrees, then to move by another 50 steps, and then make it say, "Hello World!".

+_Answer:_

 ![](/assets/2017-03-25_10-35-14.png)

 \[Image 3.14.13: This program makes the Panda move straight, turn, and speak\]

+---

-Panda will move so fast that practically as soon as you click on the Green flag, the whole movement will be complete.
+The program from question 3.14.3 will cause the Panda to move so fast that as soon as you click on the Green flag, the whole program will be complete.
 To slow it down, you can use the "wait" block.
 Select the Control group of blocks, and drag two "wait" blocks, one before the "turn" block and one after the "turn block.
 You can see the new program in Image 3.14.13.

 ![](/assets/2017-03-25_10-38-16.png)